christroutner/nostr-sandbox/README.md

 - 08-create-nostr-account-from-bch-priv-key - Given a Bitcoin private key in WIF format, generate a Nostr private/public key pair.
 - 10-post-topic - Post a message to a 'topic' that can be followed and posted to by many clients.
 - 11-read-post-by-topic - Read recent posts based on a 'topic'
+- 12-convert-npub-to-pubkey - Given an npub, convert it to a public key, using NIP19.